rawify/Quaternion.js/README.md

 ---
 Sets the quaternion by a rotation given as axis and angle

-Quaternion.fromEuler(alpha, beta, gamma)
+Quaternion.fromEuler(alpha, beta, gamma[, order="ZXY"])
 ---
-Creates a quaternion by a rotation given by Euler angles
+Creates a quaternion by a rotation given by Euler angles.
+Optional the order of the axis can be provided.

+Constants
+===

+Quaternion.ZERO
+---
+A quaternion zero instance (additive identity)

+Quaternion.ONE
+---
+A quaternion one instance (multiplicative identity)

+Quaternion.I
+---
+An imaginary number i instance

+Quaternion.J
+---
+An imaginary number j instance

+Quaternion.K
+---
+An imaginary number k instance

+Quaternion.EPSILON
+---
+A small epsilon value used for `equals()` comparison in order to circumvent double inprecision.